 8. Don’t Forget All the Little Extras

-Look into what is included in the price you are paying for your scuba dive trip.
-If you are booking a liveaboard or a package scuba dive trip it’s important to think of the extras included in the package you are looking at.
+Look into what is included in the price you are paying for your scuba trip.
+If you are booking a liveaboard or a package deal it’s important to think of the extras included in the package you are looking at.

 Extras such as nitrox, boat lunches, and drinks are sometimes provided with the price you pay for the trip.

 However, note to self, that this isn’t always the case.
 These little extras can be charged as extra so plan ahead before you head out.